Spine-ngo/BEWatched-Age-Verification/README.md

 | `underaged` | (true/false) A value to indicate if the model in question is underaged or not | `false`
 | `gender` | ('x' / 'f' / 'm') The gender of the model, used for adapting the content to represent the correct gender type | `x`

-Your model object should look something like this
+A model object should look something like this
 ```js
 {
     id: 1,                        // can be useful for tracking